Death toll from Pakistan floods near 1,100 as international aid trickles in | Headlines

 Around 7,19,558 livestock are also dead, as millions of acres of fertile farmlands have been inundated by weeks of constant rains.

+At least 11 people, including women and a child, were drowned and several others remained missing when a boat carrying 30 flood victims capsized in the swollen Indus river in Sindh's Sehwan on Monday.
+The incident happened when the people affected by the floods were migrating from submerged villages to a safer location.

-Officials said the final death toll could be much higher, a grim forecast as thousands of villages in Khyber Pakhtunkhwa province remain cut off from the rest of the country as swollen rivers destroyed roads and bridges, the Express Tribune newspaper reported.
+A senior police official said that Sindh police officials along with the Pakistan Navy rescued seven people while the search for the remaining missing victims is underway.
+Officials said the final death toll due to floods could be much higher, a grim forecast as thousands of villages in Khyber Pakhtunkhwa province remain cut off from the rest of the country as swollen rivers destroyed roads and bridges, the Express Tribune newspaper reported.

 Pakistan's Energy Ministry said that restoration of power in Sindh and Balochistan provinces remained top priority, Geo TV reported.